 Photos should be submitted in digital format (in addition to a plain-paper, hardcopy print) or as an archival black and white print.
-Please note that digital images should be submitted as a separate file (JPEG or TIFF) and not embedded in a PDF file or appended to the PDF form file.
-Image files should include the Site File number as a part of the file name.
+Please note that digital images should be submitted as separate files (JPEG or TIFF) and not embedded in a PDF file or appended to the PDF form file.
+Image files should include the State Site Number (Site File number) as a part of the file name.
 Refer to Appendix B for additional details of the photographic documentation standards for Site File resources.